joshcanhelp/josh-to-11/content/post/26-building-a-homepage-from-a-blog-part-1-conceptualization-and-planning.md

 wpid: 63
 ---

-# Building a homepage from a blog: Part 1: Conceptualization and Planning

 I’ve grown bored of my original homepage’s look and feel and I’ve been meaning to build a theme of my own for this blog so I’m combining the two projects.
 When I’m complete, joshcanhelp.com will point to a home page on this blog, directing people to information about me and what I do.